 Modify Your Lesson Plan When It Doesn’t Feel Right

-As a mindful and present teacher, you know when what you’ve prepared doesn’t feel right.
+As a mindful teacher, you don’t resist the idea that what you’ve prepared doesn’t feel right.
 Remember that the lesson plan was prepared before going into class.
 If you feel that the plan doesn’t align with the needs of the students, don’t use it.
-For instance, I often teach the same lesson in all my classes of the week.
-One class loved doing Sun Salutations and another would complain when I mentioned them.
-As long as we’re doing yoga, I’m going to change the plan to a different warm up because it’s hard to drag a class through a lesson they are not excited about.

 Alter Your Lesson Plan When the Student Is Ready (or Not Ready)